Alexandra7a/NightmareFactory_/README.md

 void Exit() { Application.Quit(); }
 ```
 ### The camera movement
 The player is followed along the game by a 'camera' which must adjust its position to be able to have the target in sight.
 The change is realised in LateUpdate function instead of Update function because it facilitates the motion's smoothness.
-In addition the map has some limitations.
+In addition, the map has some limitations.
 The observable space consists of the design elements, so the camera must be sopped before reaching those limitations, so the player cannot be able to see the blank space outside the map.
 ```c#
 void LateUpdate()
 {